`Division’ or `zone’ by any other name is still hazardous

 Not all parts of processing plants or manufacturing facilities are created equal.
-In fact, some areas of petrochem plants, underground mines, even grain silos pose the potential of accidental explosion, due to ignitable gases, vapors or dust that may be present.
+In fact, some production areas can be downright hazardous.
+Petrochem plants, underground mines, even grain silos pose the potential of accidental explosion, due to ignitable gases, vapors, or dust that may be present.

-Various classifications have been set up to identify these potentially dangerous industrial environments so that electrical equipment operating in those areas can be regulated to prevent ignition and explosion, thereby ensuring the safety of workers and facilities.
+Various classification systems have been set up to identify these potentially dangerous industrial environments so that electrical equipment operating in those areas can be regulated to prevent ignition and explosion, thereby ensuring the safety of workers and facilities.

-Two main classification systems have emerged: A North American system based on the U.S. National Electrical Code (NEC), and a European approach derived from CENELEC and International Electrotechnical Commission (IEC) methods.
-The latter system is gaining international acceptance; and although incorporated into NEC in 1996, it has received substantially less support in the U.S.
+Two main classification systems have emerged, differing in details that reflect their regional origins: A North American system based on the U.S. National Electrical Code (NEC), and a European approach derived from methods developed by the European Committee for Electrotechnical Standardization (CENELEC) and International Electrotechnical Commission (IEC).
+The latter system is gaining international acceptance, and although incorporated into NEC in 1996, it has received substantially less support in the U.S.

-In North American usage, class, division, and group labels define safety levels required for equipment installed in hazardous areas.
-Three general classes define flammable materials in the atmosphere.
-Two divisions refer to the hazard probability of these materials—(1) for danger present during normal conditions, and (2) for danger present only under abnormal conditions, as in the case of a tank rupture or system failure.
+In North American practice, class, division, and group labels define the safety level required for equipment installed in hazardous areas of a manufacturing site.
+Three general classes define the flammable materials present in the atmosphere.
+Two divisions refer to the hazard probability of these materials—(1) for danger present during normal conditions, and (2) for danger present only under abnormal conditions, as in case of a container rupture or system failure.
 Seven groups classify the specific offending flammable materials.
-(See North American classification table.)
+(See North American classification table for classes and groups.)